Tochukz/martian-robots/README.md

 Enter movement instructions (RFRFRFRF): > RFRFRFRF
 ```

-Note that the prompts are followed by reasonable default inputs.
+Note that the prompts are followed by reasonable default input which you can accept by pressing enter.

 The resulting position of the Robot will be displayed after every instruction input is entered.